-(a) Lobbying is a normal and perfectly proper part of the political process and it is quite common for applicants or other interested parties to want to discuss a proposed development with Members, or distribute written material to Members before a planning application is determined.
-This can help Members' understanding of the issues and concerns associated with an application.

-- (b) Unless care and common sense is exercised by all the parties involved such lobbying can lead to the impartiality of a Member being called into question.
+- (a) Lobbying is a normal and perfectly proper part of the political process and it is quite common for applicants or other interested parties to want to discuss a proposed development with Members, or distribute written material to Members before a planning application is determined.
+This can help Members' understanding of the issues and concerns associated with an application. - (b) Unless care and common sense is exercised by all the parties involved such lobbying can lead to the impartiality of a Member being called into question.
 Members are under an obligation to determine matters on their merits.
-That means that they must not make up their minds before receiving and reading the officer reports and before hearing all proper debate on the matter out of which new information may arise.
-It follows then that if a Member states his/her support for, or opposition to, a proposal before the matter is formally considered at the Committee meeting, he/she cannot claim to retain an open mind on the issue and to be prepared to determine it on its merits. - (c) To avoid compromising their position in making a decision before they have received all the relevant information, Members must: - take care in any contact with interested parties, particularly when meeting them alone, to ensure they are not unduly influenced in any way by one party or another and to avoid making it known in advance whether they support or oppose the proposal.
+That means that they must not make up their minds or appear to have made up their minds before receiving and reading the officer reports and before hearing all proper debate on the matter out of which new information may arise. - (c) To avoid compromising their position in making a decision before they have received all the relevant information.
+Members must: - take care in any contact with interested parties, particularly when meeting them alone, to ensure they are not unduly influenced in any way by one party or another.
 If possible any meetings with Members should be arranged by and attended by an appropriate officer. - not advise applicants, their agents or objectors on the likely acceptability of planning proposals; - restrict their response to giving procedural advice and listening to concerns and views; - direct lobbyists or objectors to planning officers, who will include reference to their opinions, where relevant, in their report; - not organise support for or against a planning application; - not lobby other Members; - not discuss the merits or otherwise of any planning proposals with officers outside the Committee meetings and any discussions shall be restricted to matters of fact and the mutual exchange of relevant information; - not pressurise officers to make a particular recommendation in their report contrary to their professional view or use undue pressure to seek to persuade an officer to withdraw a report; - not circulate unofficial papers to other Members or at Committee meetings; - advise the Head of Planning and the Chair of the appropriate Committee of the existence of any lobbying interest. - (d) Where a Member has been lobbied, he/she should report to the relevant Committee that he/she has been lobbied and by whom.
-However, Members must act in the public interest and not at the behest of any individual or interest.
-If the Member feels that he/she no longer retains an open mind on the matter, but that his/her impartiality has been compromised, he/she will need to decide whether to withdraw from the meeting and take no further part in the decision making process.
-Failure to withdraw from the meeting in these circumstances can lead to an accusation of bias or predetermination that may constitute mal-administration that could invalidate the decision.
+Although the receipt of lobbying coressondance is not in itself a personal or predudical interest Members are asked to declare that they have been lobbied at meetings of the Planning Committee during the declaration of interests item so that any declarations are recorded in the minutes of the meeting.
+To remind Members to report lobbying and declare personal interests, a form is circulated with the papers for the meeting which should be completed when they prepare for the meeting.
+Although this form is handed in after the meeting, for full openness and transparency Members must still make a verbal decalration to the meeting at the appropriate time.